BCA, GCB absence forces CWI to postpone elections

 “Despite having previously authorised their representatives to attend, when the roll was called there were no representatives present from the Guyana Cricket Board nor the Barbados Cricket Association.

-“The Articles of Association provide that if there is no quorum within thirty minutes from the time appointed for the meeting, it shall stand adjourned to the next business day or to such other time and place as the Board of Directors may determine, and at the adjourned meeting no other business may be transacted.”
+“The Articles of Association provide that if there is no quorum within 30 minutes from the time appointed for the meeting, it shall stand adjourned to the next business day or to such other time and place as the board of directors may determine, and at the adjourned meeting no other business may be transacted.”

 Following an emergency board meeting subsequently held at midday, CWI directors took the decision to hold the postponed AGM on April 11.